globalizejs/globalize/doc/api/number/format.md

 Format a number according to the given attributes and the given locale (or the default locale if not specified).

-### CLDR content

-The following CLDR JSON files are required.
-Load them in advance prior to using this function.

-- cldr/main/`locale`/numbers.json

 ### Parameters

 **value**